schneider7/GitAnnounce/README.md

 # GitAnnounce
 GitAnnounce will send messages in a [Zulip](https://zulipchat.com/) stream when you add/remove labels on a GitHub repo.

+## Usage

+This engine will send out Zulip messages of the following form:

+@ User Name, a `funky` label was added to your PR:  [Lets pull these changes into master](https://github.com)

 ## Installation
 Add this line to your application's Gemfile: